ardorlab/MIDAS/README.md

 * ncsu_core.py: Python file that handles NCSU core simulator calculations evaluation and data extraction.

+* parcs.py: Python file that handles PARCS calculations evaluation and data extraction.

+* parcs_332.py: Python file that handles PARCS_332 calculations evaluation and data extraction.

+* randomSolutions.py: Python file that stores all classes and functions for performing optimization with random solutions.

+* lcoe.py: computation of levelized cost of electricity.

 * simulateAnnealing.py: Python file that stores all classes and functions for performing Simulate Annealing optimization.

+* reinforcement_learning.py: Python file that stores all classes and functions for performing Reinforcement Learning optimization.

 * solution_types.py: Python file for storing the solutions of the optimization together with some usefull functions.